dhrubsingh/custom-shell/README.md

 # Custom Shell

-This document provides instructions for compiling and running the Custom Shell, a command-line interface for interacting with the operating system.
+This document provide instructions for compiling and running the Custom Shell, a command-line interface for interacting with the operating system.

 ## Getting Started